 Transferring Data from Smash 4

 The file “mnu_amiibo_reading_select” contains the following message: “The amiibo contains FP data from Super Smash Bros. for Nintendo 3DS and Wii U. Would you like to carry over some of the info, or reset and raise it from scratch?”
 From there, the user will be asked to “Carry over” or “Start from scratch”.
 If the player selects “Carry over”, a new message will appear: “Would you like to carry over an FP level of [Figure’s Level]?
 If you do, the data will no longer work with the previous title.”

 The implication here is obvious: amiibo transferred to Super Smash Bros.
 Ultimate cannot be used in Super Smash Bros. for Nintendo 3DS or Wii U. Another message within the game’s code reveals that a Smash 4 Charizard amiibo does indeed become Pokémon Trainer.
 This, by extension, confirms that Pokémon Trainer will be receiving a standalone figurine.

 Finally, it seems online functionality has been confirmed for amiibo, but we aren’t sure exactly how it will work.
 All we know is that there’s a file in the game that refers to amiibo in online rooms.
 At any rate, things are looking up for the amiibo metagame.
 We’re going to have even more to cover than we originally thought.
-I hope you all will check back often in preparation of Super Smash Bros.
+I hope you all will check back often in preparation for Super Smash Bros.
 Ultimate — thanks for reading!

 If you would like to read more informational posts, please follow this link.